straz/artificialtrust/_articles/assholes.md

 shortcut, a talisman of trust.
 They save everyone the hassle of repeated investigation.

-Credentials help you detect outsiders, but are useless against traitors.
+No matter how secure they are, credentials are nearly useless against insider threats.
 An executive who embezzles has all the valid credentials for the company that hired them.

-*Insider jobs* are the hardest kind of attack to protect against.
+Cancer cells aren't foreign invaders, they're cells from your own body, and they all grow from other trusted cells in our bodies.

 To stop an insider attack, you have to ignore the very credentials you issued, and investigate those who are carrying them.
-Instead of subjecting outsiders to scrutiny, you're stopping and questioning members of your insider group.
-No wonder it's painful and inefficient.
+Instead of subjecting outsiders to scrutiny, you're stopping and questioning members of your own family.
+No wonder it's painful, risky, and inefficient.

-Cancer cells aren't foreign invaders, they're cells from your own body.
-A false negative arises when a tumor cell is misrecognized as a healthy one.
-Your immune system treats them as if they have valid credentials (because they actually do), and doesn't attack them.

-Recognition of friendlies is not perfect.
-A false positive arises when an innocent insider is mistakenly seen as a stranger.
-Their valid credentials are misread, causing autoimmune disease.
-People are arrested or shot by the police that are supposed to protect them.
-Cells are attacked and destroyed by the body's own immune system.
-The false negatives can be as harmful as false positives.

 ### Manipulating the lawmakers